johnalison/WorkingPhilosophy/Notes/HackersAndPainters.md

 - many electrified fences don’t have any current running through them.
 The cows apparently learn to stay away from them, and after that you don’t need the current.

 - Microsoft also happens to have been the beneficiary of one of the most spectacular blunders in the history of business: the licensing deal for DOS.
 If IBM had required an exclusive license, as they should have, Microsoft would still have signed the deal.
 It would still have meant a lot of money for them, and IBM could easily have gotten an operating system elsewhere.

+- If you’re in a job that feels safe, you are not going to get rich, because if there is no danger there is almost certainly no leverage.

+- To say that a certain kind of work is underpaid is thus identical with saying that people want the wrong things.

+- Materially and socially, technology seems to be decreasing the gap between the rich and the poor, not increasing it.
+If Lenin walked around the offices of a company like Yahoo or Intel or Cisco, he’d think communism had won.
+Everyone would be wear- ing the same clothes, have the same kind of office (or rather, cubi- cle) with the same furnishings, and address one another by their first names instead of by honorifics.
+Everything would seem ex- actly as he’d predicted, until he looked at their bank accounts.

+- You need rich people in your society not so much because in spending their money they create jobs, but because of what they have to do to get rich.
+I’m not saying that if you let Henry Ford get rich, he’ll hire you as a waiter at his next party.
+I’m saying that he’ll make you a tractor to replace your horse.